PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 The recognition model is converted to the inference model in the same way as the detection, as follows:
 ```
+# -c Set the training algorithm yml configuration file
+# -o Set optional parameters
+#  Global.checkpoints parameter Set the training model address to be converted without adding the file suffix .pdmodel, .pdopt or .pdparams.
+#  Global.save_inference_dir Set the address where the converted model will be saved.

 python3 tools/export_model.py -c configs/rec/rec_chinese_lite_train.yml -o Global.checkpoints=./ch_lite/rec_mv3_crnn/best_accuracy \
         Global.save_inference_dir=./inference/rec_crnn/
 ```